LinkedInLearning/continuous-integration-tools-4490242/ch0_introduction/00_05_the_experimental_pipeline/README.md

 6. Deploy Production: Deploy the code to the production environment.

-7. Test Production: Test the production envirionment to confirm the application has been deployed successfully.
+7. Test Production: Test the production environment to confirm the application has been deployed successfully.